PierreH2/homelab/README.md

 ### ASUS Fan Control (asusctl)
 ASUS ROG laptops require `asusctl` to control fan curves on Linux.
 Without it, fans may not respond to thermal load.

+**`asusctl` is not supported on Ubuntu.** The tool relies on kernel modules and DKMS packages that are only available for Arch Linux and Fedora.
+On Ubuntu, these packages are absent and the kernel module cannot be compiled, making fan curve control unavailable.

 ### K3s Stop Leaves Zombie Pods
 `systemctl stop k3s` does not terminate containerd processes and leaves them in a "zombie" state.
 Use `k3s-killall.sh` to fully cleanup pods after k3s system stopped.